What is a Conventional Loan?

 - Down payments as low as 3%

 - Private Mortgage Insurance (PMI) can be canceled after 20% equity is achieved.
 A borrower must initiate mortgage insurance termination based on original value of property if that property is their principal residence or second home, and the borrower has an acceptable payment record.

 - Higher credit scores can result in a lower interest rate

-- Less strict appraisal and property requirements than FHA, VA or USDA loans
+- Less strict appraisal and property requirements than FHA, VA, or USDA loans

-- Loan processing is faster
+- Loan processing can be faster

 - Term lengths can vary between 10 and 30 years